4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 - UC-7 [Edit Partner Profile]: Admin can edit Partner Profiles.
 - UC-8 [View all Partners]: Admin can see an overview of all Partners.
 - UC-9 [View Order History]: Admin and Partner can review historical orders, scoped by role.
+- UC-10 [Submit and follow Support Tickets]: Partner can raise tickets; admin responds and progresses each ticket through its documented lifecycle.
+- UC-11 [Generate Reports]: Admin and Partner can review aggregated sales data with a date range filter and export CSVs of the visible tables.

 ## Design
 > 🚧: Keep in mind the Corporate Identity (CI); you shall decide appropriately the color schema, graphics, typography, layout, User Experience (UX), and so on.